Metric reconstruction and the Hamiltonian for eccentric, precessing binaries in the small-mass-ratio limit: Mode-sum reconstruction for a point-particle source

-where $\ell_\mathrm{min} = \mathrm{max}[|m|,|s|]$.
-The coupling coefficients $b^{\ell}_{sjm\omega}$ then satisfy a five-term recurrence relation, which can be translated into an eigenvalue problem \cite{Hugh00b}.
-This is the method we use to numerically calculate $S_{sjm\omega}$ as described in Appendix \ref{app:pybhpt}.
+with $\ell_\mathrm{min} = \mathrm{max}[|m|,|s|]$.
+The coupling coefficients $b^{\ell}_{sjm\omega}$ then satisfy a five-term recurrence relation, which can be solved as an eigenvalue problem \cite{Hugh00b}.
+In practice, the coupling coefficients decay rapidly with $|\ell-j|$; therefore, even for large values of the spheroidicity (e.g., $a\omega > 5$), one only needs 10 to 30 terms in \eqref{eqn:mixingCoeffs} to compute $S_{sjm\omega}(z)$ to machine precision.
+(See Appendix \ref{app:pybhpt} for further details on our numerical algorithm.)

 The extended homogeneous radial functions $\psi^\mathcal{J}_{\pm 2jm\omega}(r)$ are built from the retarded inhomogeneous solutions $\psi^\mathrm{ret}_{\pm 2jm\omega}(r)$, which satisfy the sourced radial Teukolsky equation,